Those moments compound.

 “Did that land?”

+You shorten.
+You soften.
 You exit early.

 Then someone else says half of what you were about to say.
 And the room nods.

 That moment feels small.
+It isn’t: it’s cumulative.

-Here’s The Part You’ve Misdiagnosed
+Here’s The Part You’ve Misread

 You think this is a skill problem.
 It’s not.
 If it were skill, preparation would fix it.